chiragmehta/chiragmehta.github.io/content/posts/readability/index.md

 ## Selecting parameters

-After I experimented with rewriting text content in a lot of different ways with number of local and cloud LLM APIs for weeks, I settled on using specific grade level and length system prompts for ChatGPT 4 API.
+After I experimented with rewriting text content in a lot of different ways with number of local and cloud LLM APIs for weeks, I settled on using specific grade level and length system prompts for OpenAI GPT-4 API.
 I ended up with 4 reading levels and 3 different word lengths.
 In addition to being expensive, GPT output was not substantially different for every grade level and due to the non-deterministic nature of output, sometimes grade 4-5 would be more complex than grade 6-7, or text limited to 50-100 words would be longer than text for 150-200 words.
 Here are the final parameters:

 ### Level
 * 2nd Grade Student (age 7)